thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ###TO-DO

-Add option to download all mp3's to a single folder
+Add option to download multiple playlists

 Add option to set download folder (For now songs will be saved to: C:\Users\youruser\Music)

+~~Add option to download all mp3's to a single folder~~ DONE!
+Since V1.0.5 with the Artist/Album option

 ###Additional Comments